 As a public company, we are required to maintain internal control over financial reporting and to report any material weaknesses in such internal controls.
-Section 404 of the Sarbanes-Oxley Act (Section 404) requires that we evaluate and determine the effectiveness of our internal control over financial reporting and provide a management report on internal control over financial reporting.
-When we are no longer an emerging growth company, as defined in the Jumpstart Our Business Startups Act of 2012 (the JOBS Act), our management report on internal control over financial reporting will need to be attested to by our independent registered public accounting firm.
-We have not had, and do not expect to have, our independent registered public accounting firm attest to our management report on internal control over financial reporting while we are an emerging growth company.
-Had our independent registered public accounting firm attest to accounting firm performed an evaluation of the effectiveness of our internal control over financial reporting in accordance with Section 404, it is possible that material weaknesses may have been identified.
+Section 404 of the Sarbanes-Oxley Act of 2002 (Section 404) requires that we evaluate and determine the effectiveness of our internal control over financial reporting and provide a management report on internal control over financial reporting.
+As of January 1, 2019, we are no longer an emerging growth company, as defined in the Jumpstart Our Business Startups Act of 2012 (the JOBS Act), and our management report on internal control over financial reporting must be attested to by our independent registered public accounting firm.